Alaska’s hospitals struggle amid a worsening outbreak - The Boston Globe

 “Unlike in the lower 48, you don’t have that ability to move people quickly, because of the distances and remoteness,” said Amstislavski, who was formerly the public health manager for the Interior Region of Alaska, focusing on rural and predominantly Alaska Native communities.

-Kosin said that if case counts continue to rise and drive up hospitalizations much further, hospitals and clinics around the state could be forced to apply crisis standards of care and more extreme triage decisions.
+Kosin said that if hospitalizations rise much further, hospitals and clinics around the state could be forced to apply crisis standards of care and more extreme triage decisions.
 “That is the worst-case scenario we could be heading to,” he said.

 Alaska Natives, who have historically suffered from health disparities in the state, are disproportionately struggling during the latest virus wave, Amstislavski said.